-The Institute is exposed to equity securities price risk arising from the investments classified as fair value through profit or loss.
+The Institute is exposed to price risk arising from the investments classified as fair value through profit or loss.
 To manage its price risk, the Institute diversifies its portfolio in accordance with the limits set by the Institute.

-The following table shows the effects arising from the financial asset position due to the change of prices for equity securities with all other variables, including tax rate, being held constant:
+The following table shows the effects arising from the financial asset position due to the change of prices for investments with all other variables, including tax rate, being held constant:

-2019 2018
+2020 2019

 Profit Profit

 after tax after tax

 \$ \$

-Listed in USA:

-- Strengthened by 1% - 22,439

-- Weakened by 1% - (22,439)

 Listed in Singapore:

-- Strengthened by 1% 270,751 50,764
+- Strengthened by 1% 292,191 270,751

-- Weakened by 1% (270,751) (50,764)
+- Weakened by 1% (292,191) (270,751)

-Listed in Luxembourg:

-- Strengthened by 1% - 35,714

-- Weakened by 1% - (35,714)